UWFlow/rmc/README.md

 This will download and run a Docker image with all of Flow's dependencies already installed.
 Don't worry if you don't know what a Docker image is.

-It will only need to download the image once, so booting up in the future should be much faster.
+Flow will only need to download the image once, so booting up in the future should be much faster.

-Once the image is downloaded and running, you should find yourself in a `/bin/bash` shell.
+Once the Docker image is downloaded and running, you should find yourself in a `/bin/bash` shell.
 This is running inside a Docker container (effectively a virtual machine).
-Inside this container, the `rmc` repository can be found in `/rmc`, which is where you should be right after running `make shell_in_docker`.
+Inside this container, the `rmc` repository can be found in `/rmc`, which you should be in right after running `make shell_in_docker`.

 To start running Flow locally, run the following inside this new shell.